TuckerRasbury/03_GenderData101/README.md

 The framing of the activites and objectives will be quotes or paraphrased, so much of the framework here is the intellectual mentorship/property/paradigm of the course leaders.
 The answers to the activities are my work.

 ## Week 1: Fundamentals of Gender and Data [October 13-16]
+### Activity: Open Gender Data Scavenger Hunt
+_Description: The goal of this activity is to explore a dataset with sex-disaggregated data and answer a few questions._

+**Summary Details**

+Dataset Title:

+Source:

+Date Last Updated:

+**Questions**
+1. What are the gender options?: (Example Answer 1: Gender options are binary, only M/F, Example Answer 2: Gender options are Male, Female, Other, etc.)

+2. Does the dataset have quantitative or qualitative data?
+Or both?

+3. Does the dataset take an intersectional approach?
+If so, to what extent?

+4. Would you consider your dataset to be "gender data"?
+Why or why not?

+5. Considering your answers to questions 2 and 3, what does the dataset do well and what is it missing?

+6. What additional questions or comments you have for the dataset?
+For example: What methodologies were used to collect this data?